sangmshin/purple/purplebricks/purplebricks-react/README.md

 ## >> Deploy/Live

-You view this app here:
+This app can be viewed here:
 http://purplebricks.us-east-1.elasticbeanstalk.com/

 It is deployed to AWS Elastic Beanstalk as a node.js wep-app